The Python Temple

 - Celestial connection (rainbow serpent bridging earth and sky)

-- Feminine power (Dan is often paired with Mawu, the female creator deity)
+- Feminine power (Dan is paired with Mawu, the female creator deity)

 The python does not symbolize these concepts.
 In Vodun, the python IS these things.
 To touch a temple python is to touch the divine directly—no priest intermediary required.